MaxVargas/caret/content/Miscellany/TikZ Rendering.md

 I've no idea how to do this in a good way haha

-OK the color thing still isn't working.
-But it works locally.....

 The original plan was to use a package like `node-tikzjax` to automate the process of taking TikZ code to generate SVG images, but I wasn't able to find a package that actually worked.

 So now I'm taking a much simpler approach, albeit a little more manual: